 We don’t know a lot about dogs or other animals in general, but we can answer questions about other animals and their interactions with cats, or how to help your cat and other animals get along better.

 Because Mama spends a great deal of time and energy maintaining this site and helping us communicate with the world, and we hope that you will find all our efforts worthwhile and helpful.
-If you can make a donation or purchase some Paws and Effect merchandise through our shop at Zazzle to help offset the cost of hosting this site or to help Mama buy delicious food for us, we’d be very thankful.
+If you can make a donation, contribute to our Patreon campaign, or purchase some Paws and Effect merchandise through our shop at Zazzle to help offset the cost of hosting this site or to help Mama buy delicious food for us, we’d be very thankful.
 We don’t accept advertising, so we rely on you to help us pay our costs.
-Besides, we give 10% of all donations we receive to the Hancock County SPCA, our local animal rescue group.

 No. You will need to be patient, though, because we answer letters in the order in which they’re received.
 We know that not everyone is able to make donations, and we don’t discriminate on that basis … or any other basis, for that matter!

 Sorry, boys, we’re spayed.
 And Thomas is neutered, ladies.

 Sure.
 We love it when other webmasters want to link to us.
 We’d be glad to link to you, too, if you’ve got a site we think other cats and cat lovers would appreciate or benefit from.

 We will consider advertising your product if we have used your product and found it satisfactory and/or effective.
 We would be glad to accept sponsorships from organizations or companies whose work and views are in alignment with our ethics.